europace/kex-vorgang-update-api/README.md

 #### Hints

-* The Haushaltsposition `Einkunft aus einer Nebentätigkeit` can only be related to one Antragsteller.
-If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code 422 - UNPROCESSABLE ENTITY.
+* The Haushaltsposition `einkunftAusNebentätigkeit` can only be related to one Antragsteller.
+If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code `422 - UNPROCESSABLE ENTITY`.

 **addEinkunftAusNebentaetigkeit** ( vorgangsnummer String!, einkunftAusNebentaetigkeit [EinkunftAusNebentaetigkeit](#einkunftausnebentaetigkeit)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!